Over 7,200 mid-career local job seekers placed into attachments since 2020: Tan See Leng

 "The labour market started showing signs of recovery towards the end of 2020, with the resident unemployment rate improving steadily since 3Q 2020, and resident employment rising in 2020 and even more quickly in 2021," he added.

-It was therefore not surprising therefore that the majority of SGUP openings were not filled, said Dr Tan, who hailed it as "a positive sign".
+It was, therefore, not surprising that the majority of SGUP openings were not filled, said Dr Tan, who hailed it as "a positive sign".

 He added that Workforce Singapore (WSG) monitors the number of trainees who found a job within six months after completing or otherwise exiting the programme.